Shopify and Spocket make it incredibly simple to set up an entire dropshipping store in just an afternoon. Here's how to do it.

 The second is almost the entire opposite of that, and that’s what defines a dropshipping business.
-The online storefront is the same–or almost the same–but the inventory, shipping, and returns are typically handled by the manufacturer or distributor of the product.
+The online storefront is the same–or almost the same–but the product's inventory, shipping, and returns are typically handled by the manufacturer or distributor.

 Dropshipping takes the physical goods management part of the process and hands it over to someone else, leaving you free to grow your business and increase revenue and profits.

-If that sounds like a great deal, keep reading, and I’ll go over how to set up your own dropshipping website for just a few bucks to start.
+If that sounds like a great deal, keep reading, and I’ll go over how to set up your own dropshipping website for just a few bucks.